CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

 ### Example 7: Current date + shelf interval

-The following formula allows for generating a Batch name with the current date + shelf lifetime added.
+In manufacturing and inventory management, it’s common to generate batch numbers that reflect the product’s expiration or shelf life.
+This example demonstrates how to calculate a batch name by adding the shelf life interval to the current date dynamically, using SQL in SAP HANA.

 #### SAP HANA Studio – test